Ha1fDead/rest_file_api/readme.md

 1. `dotnetcore` SDK installed ([download](https://dotnet.microsoft.com/download))
 2. clone the project (`git clone https://github.com/Ha1fDead/rest_file_api.git`)
-3. run `dotnet run` from the `rest_file_api` directory (NOT the root solution)
+3. run `dotnet run` from the `rest_file_api` directory (NOT the root solution) (Note: Your browser will not automatically load from this setup)

 (You can run `dotnet --info` to verify dotnet core is installed correctly)